-If you're reporting an issue about health and safety where you work, you need to be aware of the protection that employment law gives you as a "whistleblower", especially in relation to unfair dismissal and other potential detriments.
+If you're reporting an issue about where you work, you need to be aware of the protection that employment law gives you as a "whistleblower", especially in relation to unfair dismissal and other potential detriments.
 You can find out more on whistleblowing including the importance of the following the correct process.
 You can report your issue online.

 Disclosing your name